-In addition to current service to the FBINCAAA and The Writ, Charles has received many honors and accolades during his education and throughout his career.
+In addition to former service to the FBINCAAA and current service for The Writ, Charles has received many honors and accolades during his education and throughout his career.
 Charles was honored with the distinguished graduate award from East Central University, a bar service award, and an outstanding pro bono attorney award from the Pima County Bar Association.
 Charles is also a life member in the National Registry of Who’s Who.
 In 2018, Charles received the prestigious Albert Nelson Marquis Lifetime Achievement Award from Marquis Who’s Who.

 Charles has previously served as a treasurer and director of the Young Lawyers Division of the Pima County Bar Association, as well as an active participant on the Membership and Membership Benefits committees of the Pima County Bar Association.
 Charles also served as a member of the State Bar of Arizona Committee on Rules of Professional Responsibility and is a member of multiple sections of the Arizona State Bar and American Bar Associations.
 For many years, Charles was a member of the Southern Arizona Legal Aid Bankruptcy Task Force and continues as a volunteer lawyer for Southern Arizona Legal Aid.

 Charles and his exceptional staff remain devoted to furthering the best interests of our clients.